emvk09/Java-Program-Basics/README.md

-# This repository includes all the C programs necessary for 2nd sem examinations.
+# This repository includes all the Java programs necessary for 3rd sem examinations.